darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 #### Getting it from NPM

 Install the NPM package `npm install -g markdown-table-prettify`.
-Optionally, use `npx` to prettify files: `npx markdown-table-prettify < input.md` (instead of `npm run --silent prettify-md < input.md`).

 ## Known Issues